 MAKING FRIENDS

-When I am drunk, I am happy to make friends with pretty much anyone as long as they are equally as drunk as me.
+2_LI (2)34_LIWhen I am drunk, I am happy to make friends with pretty much anyone as long as they are equally as drunk as me.

-MAKING FRIENDS WHEN DRUNK
+MAKING FRIENDS WHEN DRUNK12

 Unfortunately, at some point in the night, I start to sober up.